-Crocker, a Whig, was the representative for Massachusetts's 2nd congressional district from 1853 to 1855.
+Crocker was the representative for Massachusetts’s 2nd congressional district and was a Whig.
+He served from 1853 to 1855.

 From Dec 1853 to Mar 1855, Crocker missed 110 of 607 roll call votes, which is 18.1%.
 This is better than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.